Have you ever asked yourself the question "Can I afford to buy a house" or "What mortgage can I afford"?

 For enquiries of a professional nature, you can try contacting me via methods listed on my personal website, however I cannot guarantee a reply.

-Not in London, where I live.
+Not in London, where I used to live.